1-888-3289

 1. Healing and Osseointegration:

-• After implant placement, a healing period of several months is usually required to allow for osseointegration to occur.
+• After implant placement, a healing period of several months is usually required to allow for osseointegration, the process by which the implants fuse with the surrounding bone tissue.

-• Once osseointegration is complete, abutments are attached to the implants.
+• Once osseointegration is complete, the dental implants are ready to support the overdenture.

-• The bridge is adjusted and polished to ensure proper fit, function, and aesthetics.
+• The overdenture is placed and adjusted by the dentist to ensure proper fit, comfort, and function.

 1. Postoperative Care and Maintenance: